joaosabino98/Energy-Management-for-Smart-Homes/README.md

  * Include support for energy generators (best way to represent energy addition? average, minimum, time-based?)
  * New scheduling strategies: production-hours-first, battery-consumption-at-peak-hours-first
  * UI, etc

-### Refactoring options:
-1. ScheduleManager process receives communications: schedule_execution, finish_execution
- - more flexible and efficient
- - ready for front-end commands

-2. ScheduleManager keeps checking for database changes (according to step)
- - start/finish_execution_job are no longer needed
- - new executions prompt schedule_execution
- - old executions are finished if time is exceeded
- - IDEAL DJANGO approach: runs periodically, state is not kept, appvals effectively manages if it runs periodically or not
-3. ScheduleManager does not keep state, still uses django-apscheduler to manage job start/finish
- - timetable and queues don't need to be maintained -> scheduler functions can be properly serialized
- - get_available_timeslot would require refactoring -> executions could start immediately instead of on next step
- - step only used for recalculations -> could be removed if algorithm predicts interruptions?
- - can the front-end run functions from scheduler directly?

 ## Technical Documentation